The Anxious Storyteller

 In 2019, after the five year anniversary of the losing my darling Naz this pain started to subside.
 The sense of urgency – a daily race to get somewhere – started to diminish.
 I’d made a film that documented part of our journey.
 We’d celebrated Naz’s life in a truly uplifting event for called ‘An Evening to Find Acceptance’ in London’s iconic Cinema Museum.
 We’d also launched Out and Proud Parents Day on the same day.
 An incredible annual event, held on 30th July (the same day that Naz passed away) that challenged the very reasons why we believe my Naz sadly took his own life.

 But as the pain in my body receded, I was left to exist within a scarred shell of a body.
 An empty shell that was void of any feeling inside, part from a feeling of numbness.
 I’m now left with a seeming impossible target of finding any experience that will give me the opportunity to start feeling something inside again… providing that feeling isn’t anxiety.

-Anxiety is a bitch.
-A big, bad, mother loving bitch blocker.
+Anxiety is a b*tch.
 I wished I’d never met them.
-Right now they are the destroyer of my dreams.
-A bridge that doesn’t want to be crossed.
-A friend I do not want to have.
-A relationship that needs a divorce.
+Until recently they were the destroyer of my dreams.
+A bridge that didn’t want to be crossed.
+A friend I did not want to have.
+A relationship that needed a divorce.